Functor morphing and representations of automorphism groups of modules: Interpolations

 Recall that a character $\chi$ is called \textit{good} if the category $\C_{\chi}$ is abelian with finite dimensional hom-spaces.
 We know that in this case the category $\C_{\chi}$ is also semisimple.
 We claim the following: \begin{proposition} For every $t_1,\ldots, t_n\in K^{\times}$ it holds that $\chi_{t_1,\ldots, t_N}:=\chi^{(1)}_{t_1}\cdots \chi^{(n)}_{t_n}$ is a good character.
 The categories $\C_{chi_{t_1,\ldots, t_n}}$ are therefore abelian and semisimple.
 In case $t_i = q^{a_i}$ for some $a_i\in \N$, the category $\C_{\chi_{t_1,\ldots, t_n}}$ is equivalent to $\Rep(\Aut_R(M_1^{a_1}\oplus\cdots\oplus M_n^{a_n}))$. \end{proposition} \begin{proof} We begin by proving that $\chi^{(i)}_t$ is a good character for every $i=1,\ldots, n$ and every $t\in K^{\times}$.
 By Lemma 6.1. in \cite{meir21} the set of good characters is closed under multiplication, so this will be enough.
 Lemma \ref{lem:constructibles} tells us that for every $n$ the dimensions of the hom-space $\Hom_{\C_{\chi^{(i)}_{q^a}}}(\one,W^{\ot n})$ is bounded above by the number of subfunctors of $\Fr_n$, which is finite.
 Since the family $\chi^{(i)}_t$ is a multiplicative family of characters, Proposition~7.7 in \cite{meir21} implies that $\chi^{(i)}_t$ is a good character for every $t\neq 0$.
 Finally, the character $\chi_{q^{a_1},\ldots, q^{a_n}}$ is the character of invariants of $KM$ where $M = M_1^{a_1}\oplus \cdots\oplus M_n^{a_n}$.
 By Theorem 1.2. in \cite{meir21} we get an equivalence $\C_{\chi_{q^{a_1},\ldots, q^{a_n}}}\cong \Rep(\Aut_R(M))$. \end{proof} We finish this section with the following description of the Grothendieck group of $\C_{\chi}$. \begin{proposition} Assume that $t_1,\ldots, t_n$ are algebraically independent over $\Q$.
 Then

 \end{proposition} \begin{proof} This follows from the fact that everything that is valid for a large enough $M$ is valid generically.
 More precisely, write $\chi = \chi_{t_1,\ldots, t_n}$.
 We can still construct the objects $KF(M)$ and $\ol{KF(M)}$ inside $\C_{\chi}$, even when $t_i$ are not integer powers of $q$.
 The epimorphism theorem is still valid in the categories $\C_{\chi}$.
 Since the map $\Phi_F(M): K\Aut_{\Cp}(F)\to \End_{\C_{\chi}}(\ol{KF(M)})$ is injective for large enough $M$, it will also be injective for generic values of $t_1,\ldots, t_n$ (see Lemma 7.5. in \cite{meir21}).
 This implies the proposition. \end{proof} \begin{remark} \quad \begin{enumerate} \item The condition that $t_1,\ldots, t_n$ will be algebraically independent over $\Q$ seems to be a bit of an overkill.
 It is possible that the result of the Proposition will hold also for other values of $t_i$ that are not integer powers of $q$.
-However, I do not know what is the exact set of singular values of $t_i$ in this interpolation. \item We can reach the same construction using the methods of Knop from \cite{Knop2007}.
+However, we do not know what is the exact set of singular values of $t_i$ in this interpolation. \item We can reach the same construction using the methods of Knop from \cite{Knop2007}.
 Instead of starting with the category $\C= \langle M_1,\ldots, M_n\rangle$, one should start from the category $\Cp$.
 This is an abelian category with finite hom-spaces, in which every object has finite length, and the simple objects are in one-to-one correspondence with $M_1,\ldots, M_n$.
-The advantage of the construction we presented here is that our starting point was the object that was interesting for us, namely $KM$ as a representation of $\Aut_R(M)$. \end{enumerate} \end{remark}
+The advantage of the construction we presented here is that our starting point was the object that is most relevant to the constructions in this paper, namely $KM$ as a representation of $\Aut_R(M)$. \end{enumerate} \end{remark}